Stunned1/Smallville/README.md

 # Smallville
-A Recreation of Stanford's Smallville: Simulacra of Human Behavior
+A Recreation of Stanford's Smallville: Simulacra of Human Behavior (POSTPONED)